jacobvosmaer/dwvw/README.md

 The `decompress` subcommand rounds the input bit depth up to the nearest multiple of 8.
 That means that DWVW 12-bit audio comes out as 16-bit AIFF.

-## Robustness

-This program is meant to be used with files from trusted sources.
-It is written in C and it is likely that malicious input files can crash it or worse.
-This is not a problem for normal use, just don't start a website where untrusted people can upload files that you then process with this program.